MIT-WORMS/WORMS-Coordination/README.md

 Packages and Nodes:

-brain_package - Responsible for initiating each worm.
+brain - Responsible for initiating each worm.
 Includes a personal and system-level readiness check and handling of commands to be sent to a gait manager.

 motor_controller - Responsible for handling joint_commands as determined by the gait manager or manipulation manager (not a part of this repo).
 Includes a simple PD controller.